 The Judging Process

-Only the co-ordinators of this competition know who’s name goes with which entry.
-All the judging is done by the title of the entry, not names, so the entrants remain anonymous.
+Only the coordinators of this competition know who’s name goes with which entry.
+All the judging is done by the title of the entry, entrants remain anonymous.

 The first round of the CYA competition is judged by at least two CYA judges.
-Our CYA judges are published, unpublished, and editors as well as avid readers of the genres.
-CYA endeavours to have at least one published author/illustrator/editor judge adjudicate each entry submitted.
+Our CYA judges are published, unpublished, and editors, as well as avid readers of the genres.
+CYA endeavours to have at least one published author/editor judge adjudicate each entry submitted.

-The judges use a standard score sheet per writing category.
+The judges use a standard score sheet per writing and illustrating categories.
 The scores are tallied as a percentage, and the final results are based on that percentage.
-The same happens for illustrations, graphic novel and illustrated picture books entries.

-The rhyming and non-rhyming sheets are scored separately to different final amounts, and then made into a % - the same judging sheet is used.
+The rhyming and non-rhyming sheets are scored separately to different final amounts and then ranked based on a percentage.
 The entries are then added together, and the top 3 of the combined picture books are shortlisted.

-The top three (minimum) per category are shortlisted and sent to the final judge, who is editor in a children’s Publishing house.
+The top three (minimum) per category are shortlisted and sent to the final judge, who is an editor in a Children’s Publishing House.
 The editor reads the entries in no particular order and decides on the winning sequencing.

-Please note: That the hatchlings competition is judged at the same high standard as the other CYA competition as editors do not give lenience towards a younger author/illustrator.
-It’s the work that needs to shine through — not the age of the creator.
+Please note: The hatchlings competition is judged at the same high standard as the other CYA competitions.
+It’s the work that needs to shine through — not the creator's age.

 Judges decisions are final, and no correspondence will be entered into.
 Under no circumstance does CYA Conference change their final winners of this competition.